-The lung scarring that occurs in pulmonary fibrosis can't be reversed, and no current treatment has proved effective in stopping the ultimate progression of the disease.
+The lung scarring that occurs in pulmonary fibrosis can't be reversed, and no current treatment has proved effective in stopping progression of the disease.
 Some treatments, though, may improve symptoms temporarily or slow the disease's progress.
 Others help improve quality of life.

 Using oxygen can't stop lung damage, but it can:

 - Make breathing and exercise easier

 - Prevent or lessen complications from low blood oxygen levels

 - Reduce blood pressure in the right side of your heart

 - Improve your sleep and sense of well-being

 You're most likely to receive oxygen when you sleep or exercise, although some people may use it round-the-clock.
 Some people carry a canister of oxygen, making them more mobile.